Version 1.2 (revised 09/12/2017)

 The following preferred requirements are considered on a show-by-show basis:

 - AVERAGE PODCAST LENGTH: between 30 minutes and 60 minutes.
 If there are "extra" or "bonus" episodes (or promos) in between the standard episodes, then any less than 30 minutes is fine.
 If the episode post-edit has reached 90 minutes or above, we would recommend dividing the episode into two halves and releasing the recording as two episodes.
+This isn't compulsory, but why not make use of the opportunity to be one episode ahead by releasing a longer episode in two parts?

 - AUDIO QUALITY: Many podcasters start their podcast with the equipment available to them at the time, and we understand that the first few episodes may differ in audio quality to later episodes.
 We also understand that there are times when, depending on the circumstances or format of the show, you may find yourself recording in an area where there is an echo, or substantial background noise, or general issues that can't even be addressed with ease in the editing process.
 Field reports and interview environments may even add a sense of atmosphere to the episode in question.
 We have podcasters who record their show on a mobile app, while others record in their own professional studio space - and in both cases, the audio quality has remained perfectly acceptable and agreeable.
 However, if you are recording via your laptop, for example, and the sounds of keyboard tapping and computer humming can be heard constantly throughout the episode, it can be distracting and even if your content is incredible, it can and will essentially undermine your podcast as a whole.